figocia/tee_of_life/README.md

 No one has touched this class for a long time, and it's a bit of a mess.
 We need to:

 * fix the problems with the class so Dr Cranshaw can feed and exercise his specimens
-* refactor the class so that the next person to come along is able to make sense of what it does.
+* refactor the class so that the next person to come along is able to make sense of what it does
+* add comments that describe any design patterns we used in our changes

 Please help!